 Are you a photography student working on a school project about interesting photographers?
-I'm frequently contacted by students (grade school, high school, and college/university) who want to learn more about my photography.
+I'm frequently contacted by college students who want to learn more about my photography.
 Many of the questions I receive are very insightful and really make me think about how and why I create art.
 I try to respond to every inquiry that comes my way, since I know how important it is to support students while they are developing their skills.

 In this blog article, you will find a list of questions from photography students and my answers.
 I hope the responses help provide some insight into my photography and creative process.
 The questions and answers are arranged into four groups: art and photography, photography gear/software/printing, the creative process, and general photography advice.
 If you have a question that isn't covered here, please don't hesitate to ask me a question.